jddf/spec/draft-ucarion-jddf-xx.md

 There exist many options for describing JSON data.
-JDDF's niche is to focus on enabling code generation from schemas; to this end, JDDF's expressiveness is intentionally limited to be no more powerful than what can be expressed in the type systems of mainstream languages.
+JDDF's niche is to focus on enabling code generation from schemas; to this end, JDDF's expressiveness is strategically limited to be no more powerful than what can be expressed in the type systems of mainstream programming languages.

 The goals of JDDF are to:

 - Provide an unambiguous description of the overall structure of a JSON document.

 - Be able to describe common JSON datatypes and structures.
+That is, the datatypes and structures necessary to support most JSON documents, and which are widely understood in an interoperable way by JSON implementations.

 - Provide a single format that is readable and editable by both humans and machines, and which can be embedded within other JSON documents.
+This makes JDDF a convenient format for tooling to accept as input, or produce as output.

 - Enable code generation from JDDF schemas.
+JDDF schemas are meant to be easy to convert into data structures idiomatic to a given mainstream programming language.

 - Provide a standardized format for errors when data does not conform with a schema.

 JDDF is intentionally designed as a rather minimal schema language.
-For example, JDDF is homoiconic (it both describes, and is written in, JSON) yet is incapable of describing in detail its own structure.
+Thus, although JDDF can describe JSON, it is not able to describe its own structure: the Concise Data Definition Language (CDDL) {{RFC8610}} is used to describe JDDF in this document.
 By keeping the expressiveness of the schema language minimal, JDDF makes code generation and standardized errors easier to implement.

+Examples in this document use constructs from the C++ programming language.
+These examples are provided to aid the reader in understanding the principles of JDDF, but are not limiting in any way.

 JDDF's feature set is designed to represent common patterns in JSON-using applications, while still having a clear correspondence to programming languages